derekashauer/support-access-manager/README.md

 - `menu_slug` (string) - The URL slug for the admin page
   - Default: 'support-access'
-  - Example: 'plugin-support'
+  - Example: 'temp-users'

 - `menu_label` (string) - The text shown in the admin menu
   - Default: 'Support Access'
-  - Example: 'Plugin Support'

-- `page_title` (string) - The title shown at the top of the page
-  - Default: Same as menu_label
-  - Example: 'Plugin Name Support Access'
+  - Example: 'Temporary Users'

 - `parent_slug` (string) - Where to place the menu item
   - Default: 'users.php' (Users menu)